webpack/webpack.js.org/content/api/node.md

 | stats     | [Stats Object](#stats-object) |

 ## Watch
-Calling the `watch` method, triggers the Webpack runner, but then watches for changes (much like CLI: `wabpack --watch`), as soon as Webpack detects a change, runs again:
+Calling the `watch` method, triggers the Webpack runner, but then watches for changes (much like CLI: `webpack --watch`), as soon as Webpack detects a change, runs again:

 ``` js
 watch(watchOptions, callback)